craigw/acceptable_api/README.md

     }

-We got a `406 Not Acceptable` response because AcceptableApi doesn't know how to respond with any of the representations we'd accept.
+We got a `406 Not Acceptable` response because AcceptableApi doesn't know how to respond with an `application/json` representation of a Sandwich.
 That's fair: we haven't told it how to respond to /any/ representations yet.
 Do it like this:

     AcceptableApi.register Sandwich, 'application/json' do |sandwich, request|
       JSON.generate :id => sandwich.id